Viewing all items in Resource Category: Holy Days

 Featuring the Saints whose feast-day is this month

-- 2013 marked the 1450th anniversary of the arrival of Christianity in the UK.
-It was brought by St Columba from Ireland to Iona – a tiny island off Mull, in the Western Highlands.
+- Missionary to the UK In 563 AD St Columba sailed from Ireland to Iona – a tiny island off Mull, in the Western Highlands.
+He brought Christianity with him.
 Columba (c.
-521 -97) was born in Donegal of the royal Ui Neill clan, and trained as a monk.
-He founded the...9th June St Columba of Iona, missionary to the UK
+521 -97) was born in Donegal of the royal Ui Neill clan, and he trained as a monk.
+He founded the monasteries of Derry...9th June Columba of Iona

-- Are you going to Cyprus on holiday this year?
+- Paul’s first missionary companion Would you have liked to go to Cyprus on holiday this year?
 If so, spare a thought for the Cypriot who played such a key role in the New Testament.
-He was Joseph, a Jewish Cypriot and a Levite, who is first mentioned in Acts 4:36, when the early church was sharing a communal lifestyle.
-Joseph sold a...11th June Barnabas , Paul’s first missionary companion
+He was Joseph, a Jewish Cypriot and a Levite, who is first mentioned in Acts 4:36, when the Early Church was...11th June Barnabas

-- Antony of Padua knew St Francis of Assisi.
+- Friend of St Francis of Assisi Antony of Padua knew St Francis of Assisi.
 Both men were true followers of Christ in a time of great religious confusion and social turmoil.
 Like Francis, Antony (1193 – 1231) was born into a wealthy family.
-Antony’s father was a nobleman of Lisbon, Portugal, who sent his son at 16 to study the Bible...13th June Antony of Padua, friend of St Francis of Assisi
+Antony’s father was a nobleman of Lisbon, Portugal, who sent his son...13th June Antony of Padua

-- If Richard Baxter were alive today, he would probably be contributing to the Thought for the Day on Radio 4, because he had a gift for the sound-bite.
-Try these memorable quotes: Preaching a man a sermon with a broken head, and telling him to be right with God is equal to telling a man...14th June Richard Baxter, English Puritan church leader
+- English Puritan church leader If Richard Baxter were alive today, he would probably be contributing to the Thought for the Day on Radio 4, because he had a gift for the sound-bite.
+Try these memorable quotes: Preaching a man a sermon with a broken head, and telling him to be right with God is equal...14th June Richard Baxter

-- For anyone interested in Christian mysticism, Evelyn Underhill may be a good place to begin.
-She died on 10th June 1941 after a life full of remarkable achievements: author of more than 30 books that explored the intersection between the spiritual and the physical, the first woman ever to lecture to the CofE clergy, the...15th June Evelyn Underhill, mystical writer of the 20th century
+- Mystical writer of the 20th century For anyone interested in Christian mysticism, Evelyn Underhill may be a good place to begin.
+She died on 10th June 1941 after a life full of remarkable achievements: author of more than 30 books that explored the intersection between the spiritual and the physical, the first woman ever to...15th June Evelyn Underhill

 - Wanting God more clearly, dearly and nearly Ever wonder where the prayer … ‘May I know thee more clearly, love thee more dearly, and follow thee more nearly, day by day’ comes from?
 Richard of Chichester, a bishop in the 13th century, wrote it.
 He began life as Richard de Wych of Droitwich, the son...16th June Richard of Chichester

-- June, of course is the month of the summer solstice, the month of the Sun.
+- Longest day of the year June, of course is the month of the summer solstice, the month of the Sun.
 Sol + stice come from two Latin words meaning ‘sun’ and ‘to stand still’.
 As the days lengthen, the sun rises higher and higher until it seems to stand still in the sky.
-The Summer Solstice results in the longest...21st June Summer Solstice – longest day of the year
+The Summer...20th June Summer Solstice